ktoso/lambda-spec/README.md

 Lambda Spec
 ===========

-Bringing more lambda in your tests, since 2013!
+Adding more λ to your Java Specs!

-Konrad Malawski @ java.pl 2013
+Konrad Malawski @ java.pl -- 13 May 2013